-Smart Transcoding: If the Enterprise SBC detects network impairments (e.g., packet loss or bandwidth reduction) during a call, the Enterprise SBC employs voice transcoding by switching from G.711 to Opus with the Access SBC for that specific call only.
-Smart Transcoding is done only on a per call basis, thereby preserving valuable DSP resources that may be required for other functionalities.
-An advantage of using the Opus coder is that it consumes less bandwidth than G.711 and overcomes packet loss (by dynamic packet redundancy), allowing the Enterprise SBC to support more concurrent calls than with G.711 for the same bandwidth.
-This mode is useful for networks that are relatively stable, allowing G.711 whenever possible and switching to Opus only during adverse network conditions.
+■ Smart Transcoding: If the SBC (Enterprise or Access) detects WAN network impairments during a call between the Enterprise SBC and Access SBC, the SBC employs voice transcoding by switching the coder from G.711 to Opus for that specific call only.
+Transcoding is done only on the path between the Enterprise SBC and Access SBC.
+As Smart Transcoding is applied only on a per call basis, it preserves valuable DSP resources that may be required for other functionalities.
+An advantage of using the Opus coder is that it consumes less bandwidth than G.711 and overcomes packet loss (by dynamic packet redundancy), allowing the SBC to support more concurrent calls than with G.711 for the same bandwidth.
+This mode is useful for WAN networks that are relatively stable, allowing the use of G.711 whenever possible and switching to Opus only during adverse network conditions.